5.1 Simple Demultiplexor (UDP)¶

 fixed port that is widely published, much like the emergency telephone

-service available in the United States at the well-known phone
+service available in the United States at the well-known phone number

-listens for messages at port 25, and the Unix
+for messages at port 25, and the Unix

-talk program accepts
+talk program accepts messages

-messages at well-known port 517, and so on.
+at well-known port 517, and so on.
 This mapping is published

 periodically in an RFC and is available on most Unix systems in file

 /etc/services.
-Sometimes a well-known port is just the starting point
+Sometimes a well-known port is just the starting

-agree on some other port that they will use for subsequent
+to agree on some other port that they will use for subsequent

 communication, leaving the well-known port free for other clients.